Voices in the Archives: Writing from History (944Q3A)

 This module invites you to consider the ways creative writing uses history, from pragmatic research strategies to theoretical implications.
 You will be invited to develop your own critical thinking and creative writing practice.

-You will think about how different literary genres engage with the past through form, narrative and literary language.
-You’ll look at the cultural impact of contemporary historical fiction, and consider work by poets and film-makers.
+We think about how different literary genres engage with the past through form, narrative and literary language, looking at the cultural impact of contemporary historical fiction.
+We also study archival documents and special collections at The Keep, Brighton.

 - Virginia Woolf